bparch/bp-todo-core/README.md

 ## Notes

-This Boiler Plate (referenced throughout the app as BP | Bp | bp) is running the following stack:
+This Boiler Plate is running the following stack:
 -   NodeJS
--   ES2015 (ES6)
+-	ExpressJS
 -   MongoDB
 -   Mongoose
--	ExpressJS
+-   BodyParser

 ## Installation